The64thGamer/cheeseepedia/content/wiki/tropics-2001-postcard.md

 tags = ["Store Fixtures"]
 categories = ["Chuck E. Cheese's"]
 +++
-**Tropics** was a postcard released for Chuck E. Cheese in 2001 apart of the Phase 3 (2000) and was made by remodel and would stay this way until being replaced by new art in 2005 with the CEC 2000's Remodel Program, this would also be a update to the 1991 Tropic postcard from the SPT 1980's Remodel Program
+**Tropics** was a postcard released for Chuck E. Cheese in 2001 apart of the Phase 3 (2000)  and would stay this way until being replaced by new art in 2005 with the CEC 2000's Remodel Program, this would also be a update to the 1991 Tropic postcard from the SPT 1980's Remodel Program

 ## Appearance